Reservation Policy Urspelt Castle

 3. The sole court of jurisdiction for commercial transactions, including cheque and currency disputes, shall be Diekirch, Luxembourg

-4. Luxemburg law alone shall apply to this contract.
+4. Luxembourg law alone shall apply to this contract.

 5. Should individual provisions of these General Terms and Conditions for Hotel Accommodation prove inoperable or are or become null and void, the effectiveness of the other provisions shall remain unaffected.
 For the rest, legal regulations shall apply.